Seirdy/seirdy.one/content/posts/website-best-practices.md

 If the image is a screenshot of text from a website, link to that website to allow users to read its contents in context; this can serve as an "image transcript" of sorts.

-A `longdesc` attribute used to be another way to reference an image transcript.
+A <dfn>`longdesc`</dfn> attribute used to be another way to reference an image transcript.
 The `longdesc` attribute contained a hyperlink (often an anchor link) to a location with more information about an image.
 This attribute [has been obsoleted](https://html.spec.whatwg.org/multipage/obsolete.html#non-conforming-features) in the HTML Living Standard.

 The recommended way to link to a transcript is by hyperlinking the image (i.e., wrapping it with `<a>`).
 Put a short summary in the alt-text, and mention that the hyperlink contains a transcript.